Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

     - VGW has an AWS assigned
     - Over the private VIF runs the BGP with IPv4 or IPv6 (separate BPG peering connections)
     - We configure our own AS on the VIF, which can be private ASN or public ASN
+- With a private VIF we cannot access the following things from a VPC:
+    - Route53 DNS resolver (base + 2 address).
+We can access it using Route53 inbound endpoint
+    - VPC Gateway Endpoints

 ## Public VIFs